kaustubhdeokar/Topic-wise-system-design/2.Basics/Topics/OperatingSystems/readme.md

             - when cpu generates a logical address, the page table maps it to it's correct physical address.
     2. Segmentation
             - non contiguous and variable sized memory is allocated.

+Architecture:
+    Shared-nothing architecture: each update is satisfied by a single node.
+    The intent is to eliminate contention among nodes.
+They do not share the same memory or storage.